Colocation centre: Building features

 Colocation data centres are often audited to prove that they attain certain standards and levels of reliability; the most commonly seen systems are SSAE 16 SOC 1 Type I and Type II (formerly SAS 70 Type I and Type II) and the tier system by the Uptime Institute or TIA.
-For service organizations today, SSAE 16 calls for a description of its "system".
+For service organisations today, SSAE 16 calls for a description of its "system".
 This is far more detailed and comprehensive than SAS 70's description of "controls".
-Other data center compliance standards include Health Insurance Portability and Accountability Act (HIPAA) audit and PCI DSS Standards.
+Other data centre compliance standards include Health Insurance Portability and Accountability Act (HIPAA) audit and PCI DSS Standards.

 Power

 Colocation facilities generally have generators that start automatically when utility power fails, usually running on diesel fuel.
 These generators may have varying levels of redundancy, depending on how the facility is built.
 Generators do not start instantaneously, so colocation facilities usually have battery backup systems.
 In many facilities, the operator of the facility provides large inverters to provide AC power from the batteries.
 In other cases, customers may install smaller UPSes in their racks.

 Some customers choose to use equipment that is powered directly by 48 VDC (nominal) battery banks.
 This may provide better energy efficiency, and may reduce the number of parts that can fail, though the reduced voltage greatly increases necessary current, and thus the size (and cost) of power delivery wiring.
 An alternative to batteries is a motor–generator connected to a flywheel and diesel engine.

 Many colocation facilities can provide redundant, A and B power feeds to customer equipment, and high end servers and telecommunications equipment often can have two power supplies installed.

 Colocation facilities are sometimes connected to multiple sections of the utility power grid for additional reliability.